 Our operations in mainland China are governed by PRC laws and regulations.
 The PRC legal system is a civil law system based on written statutes.
 Unlike the common law system, prior court decisions may be cited for reference but do not have binding authority.
 There are substantial uncertainties regarding the interpretation and application of PRC laws and regulations including, but not limited to, the laws and regulations governing our business and the enforcement and performance of our business arrangements in certain circumstances.
 The laws and regulations are sometimes vague and may be subject to future changes, and their official interpretation and enforcement could be unpredictable, with little advance notice.
-The effectiveness and interpretation of newly enacted laws or regulations, including amendments to existing laws and regulations, may be delayed, and our business may be affected if we rely on laws and regulations which are subsequently adopted or interpreted in a manner different from our current understanding of these laws and regulations.
+The effectiveness and regulations which are subsequently adopted or interpreted in a manner different from our current understanding of these laws and regulations.
 New laws and regulations that affect existing and proposed future businesses may also be applied retroactively.
 We cannot predict what effect the interpretation of existing or new PRC laws or regulations may have on our business.